PoliteStorm/WaveAnalysis/docs/paper/paper.md

 ---

 # Abstract
 Fungal electrical activity exhibits spikes and slow oscillatory modulations over seconds to hours.
-We introduce a √t‑warped wave transform that concentrates long‑time structure into compact spectral peaks, improving time‑frequency localization for sublinear temporal dynamics.
-On open fungal datasets (fs≈1 Hz) the method yields sharper spectra than STFT, stable τ‑band trajectories, and species‑specific multi‑scale “signatures.”
-Coupled with spike statistics and a lightweight ML pipeline, we obtain reproducible diagnostics under leave‑one‑file‑out validation.
+We present a proof‑of‑concept √t‑warped wave transform that concentrates long‑time structure into compact spectral peaks, improving time‑frequency localization for sublinear temporal dynamics.
+On open fungal datasets (fs≈1 Hz) the method shows sharper spectra than STFT, stable τ‑band trajectories, and species‑specific multi‑scale signatures.
+Coupled with spike statistics and a lightweight ML pipeline, the initial evidence under leave‑one‑file‑out validation suggests practical promise.
 All analyses are timestamped, audited, and designed for low‑RAM devices.

 # Short Note: Square‑root–time windowed transform for fungal bioelectric signals